The Botanic Gardens at Tamborine Mountain were established in 1983 as an initiative of the Tamborine Mountain Garden Club

 The 11 hectare block of land was a weed-covered swamp that had been designated by the then Beaudesert Shire Council as the site for the establishment of a sewage treatment works.

-Negotiations by the Garden Club with local councillor Vonda Youngman, saw the management of the land – owned to this day by the council – handed over to the Garden Club for the establishment of a Botanic Garden.
+Negotiations by the Garden Club with local councillor Vonda Youngman saw the management of the land – owned to this day by Council – handed over to the Garden Club for the establishment of a Botanic Garden.

-Work then commenced on clearing the site and building the lake.
+Work then commenced on clearing the site and building the lakes.